AnyChart/docs.anychart.com/Basic_Charts/Range_Bar_Chart.md

 To create a Range Bar chart, use the {api:anychart.charts.Cartesian#rangeBar}rangeBar(){api} method (before, of course, you should create a chart by using {api:anychart#bar}anychart.bar(){api} or any other cartesian chart constructor).

-Since range bar charts plot two Y-values per data point, you need to specify two values for each category by using the <strong>"low"</strong> and <strong>"high"</strong> parameters.
+Since range bar charts plot two Y-values per data point, you need to specify two values for each category by using the **"low"** and **"high"** parameters.
 That is how it looks like in object notation:

 ```
 var data = [